-Sr. No Initiative undertaken Details of the initiative (Web-link, if any, may be provided along-withsummary) Outcome of the initiative 1 Utilisation of renewable power - 82% of the power consumption is from renewable sources 2 Sapling plantation drive Plantation drives were organized as a part of World environmental day 2023.
-Planted 3400 saplings across all the Syngene sites (Bangalore, Mangalore, Hyderabad) Helps to reduce the carbon footprint through plantation of saplings.
+Sr. No Initiative undertaken Details of the initiative (Web-link, if any, may be provided along-withsummary) Outcome of the initiative 1 Utilisation of renewable power - 82% of the power consumption is from renewable sources / Sapling plantation drive Helps to reduce the carbon footprint through plantation of saplings.
 3 Awareness program on Waste management Waste segregation dustbins (20 Nos) distributed for schools (Thirupalya & Hennagara ,Govt School Bangalore) as a part of World environmental day 2023.
 Promoting the awareness on the waste management by waste segregation at the source.
 4 Waste to Energy 96% of total hazardous and non-hazardous waste recycled, utilizing as an alternative energy (we have eliminated 825 metric tons of waste in FY 24).
 Utilization of the waste to produce energy as a fuel reduction initiative.
 5 Zero Waste to landfill We achieved zero waste to landfill at all our facilities Elimination of land pollution.